STATS 7004 - Statistics Topic A

 The full timetable of all activities for this course can be accessed from Course Planner.

-Course Learning OutcomesIn 2022 the topic of this course is Time Series
+Course Learning OutcomesIn 2014, the topic of this course will be Advanced Statistical Inference.

 University Graduate Attributes